 Even when you and your former spouse or partner separate, you still want to remain a major part of your children’s lives, even if you don’t have physical custody.
 In Colorado, even if only one parent is awarded primary custody of the children, courts will still award the other parent visitation rights.
 When you are seeking to spend time with your children and to be a part of their development, a Colorado Springs child visitation lawyer at Brighter Day℠ Law can help you secure your parenting time schedule.

-Contact our firm today for a no-obligation case review to talk to one of our knowledgeable attorneys about your legal rights and options.
+Contact our firm today to schedule a case evaluation to talk to one of our knowledgeable attorneys about your legal rights and options.

 Table of Contents

 - The Right to Visitation and Parenting Time

 - Establishing Parenting Time and a Visitation Schedule

 - How An Experienced Colorado Springs Child Visitation Lawyer Can Help You Enforce Visitation Rights and Parenting Time

 - Objections to Parenting Time and Visitation